// TV, FILM, VOUCHERS

 For my monologue, I picked a scene from one of my favorite plays, Steven Dietz's Lonely Planet.

-A couple days later, they called to welcome me in.
+A couple days later, they called to welcome me onto their roster of talent.